Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/cosmos-aad-sample/README.md

     ```java
     checkAADSetup(servicePrincipal);
     ```
     This will check access to your Cosmos DB account via AAD.
 If this check fails, there is an issue with AAD setup and/or connectivity to AAD.
-If setup is correct and there are no errors, in a production application you can remove this code.
+If setup is correct and there are no errors, you can change spring.profiles.active to be `prod` in `application.yaml` so that prod version `SampleAppConfigurationProd.java` is used, which does not contain this check.

 ## Resources

-Please refer to azure spring data cosmos for sql api [source code](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/cosmos/azure-spring-data-cosmos) for more information.
+Please refer to [azure spring data cosmos for sql api](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/cosmos/azure-spring-data-cosmos) for more information.